Blog

 Fast Decisions, Thin Appeals

-The problem in claims and eligibility systems isn't just automation.
-It's that denial gets cheaper while contesting a bad decision stays hard.
+In claims and eligibility systems, denial gets cheaper while contesting a bad decision stays hard.

 One small action: If you or someone close to you gets a denial, ask for the specific reason in writing and keep every notice, date, and response.